CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 ## Single GPU job
 Puhti and Mahti contain NVidia GPUs.
 We can use them via the `CUDA.jl` package.
-We have installed specific version of `CUDA.jl` to the shared environment.
+We have installed a specific version of `CUDA.jl` to the shared environment.
-We recommend that you that version because it is tested to work.
+We recommend that you use that version because it has been tested to work.
-You can find the version by activating the shared environment and running `Pkg.status` as follows.
+You can find the version by activating the shared environment and running `Pkg.status` as follows:

 ```bash
 julia --project="$JULIA_CSC_ENVIRONMENT" -e 'using Pkg; Pkg.status("CUDA")'